 When it’s unclear which disorder the child has, it usually makes sense to start by treating the child for ADHD.
 That’s because it’s more common than bipolar disorder and more likely to be the right diagnosis.
 It’s also because stimulant medications, which are prescribed for ADHD, work quickly.
 If stimulant medication helps within a week or two, then the child probably does have ADHD.
 If it does not, then bipolar may be the cause.
 And stimulant medication won’t make symptoms worse if the child does turn out to have bipolar disorder.

-Bipolar disorder is a mood disorder characterized by periods of extreme highs and lows that usually begins to appear in the teen or young adult years.
-But some children develop it earlier, though it’s often difficult to diagnose in children.
+Bipolar disorder is a mood disorder characterized by periods of extreme highs and lows that usually appears in the teen or young adult years.
+Some children develop it earlier, though it’s often difficult to diagnose in children.
 That’s because pediatric bipolar disorder looks significantly different from the adult version.
 And, to make it more confusing, it often looks a lot like ADHD.

 What is bipolar disorder in children?